twitter/typeahead.js/doc/bloodhound.md

 insufficient.
 In order to prevent an obscene number of requests being made to the remote endpoint, requests are rate-limited.

+By default, `remote` uses `jQuery.ajax` to process remote requests.

 When configuring `remote`, the following options are available.

 * `url` – A URL to make requests to when the data provided by `local` and